 - Once a person identifies with being on the spectrum, they can learn from others in their tribe about how to cope with other people’s ignorance, sensory issues, emotional dysregulation and alexithymia, amongst other things.

 - Being aware of the diagnosis can assist the whole family, so that true understanding, nonjudgmental acceptance, accommodations and empathic attunement can occur.

 To conclude, my own advice on whether or not to seek a diagnosis if you are curious, is to just do it, and the earlier the better.
 It answers the question and ends the speculation.
-It is my experience that our young girls on the autism spectrum need to know about their difference as early as possible in a factual, celebratory and empathic way to allow them to grow into and appreciate who they are, instead of living by their own and others’ ignorant judgments.
+It is my experience that our young autistic girls need to know about their difference as early as possible in a factual, celebratory and empathic way to allow them to grow into and appreciate who they are, instead of living by their own and others’ ignorant judgments.